-(3a) IHPA consults with jurisdictions on new health technology implementation
+(3a) IHPA consults with jurisdictions on implementing new health technologies

-IHPA will consult with jurisdictions through its Jurisdictional Advisory Committee to confirm whether the new health technology is used across the jurisdictions and whether it is adequately accounted for in the national pricing model.
-IHPA will give jurisdictions (in writing):
+IHPA consults with jurisdictions through its Jurisdictional Advisory Committee to confirm whether the new health technology is used across the jurisdictions and whether it is adequately accounted for in the national pricing model.
+IHPA will provide jurisdictions (in writing):

-- details of the new health technologies identified in Stage 2; - an invitation to make a written submission to IHPA about the following within 45 days: - take-up / implementation by hospital and by year; - cost of the technology (may also include costing data such as average cost per episode of care); - studies completed / planned including impact on service delivery, patient's quality of life, other evaluation, cost effectiveness analyses, cost-benefit analyses; - implementation schedule; and - details of changes to model(s) of care and associated impacts. - where applicable, IHPA will request that the jurisdictions provide supporting evidence to assist the assessment at the national level.
+- details of the new health technologies identified in Stage 2 and seek their written submission within 45 days: - take-up/implementation by hospital and by year; - cost of the technology (may also include costing data such as average cost per episode of care); - studies completed/planned including impact on service delivery, patient's quality of life, other evaluation, cost effectiveness analyses, cost-benefit analyses; - · implementation schedule; and - details of changes to model(s) of care and associated impacts. - where applicable, IHPA will request jurisdictions provide supporting evidence to assist the assessment at the national level.